Application Process

 will be invited to submit a full application.
 Invitations for full

-applications will generally be sent out by January 10 and July 1.
+applications will generally be sent out one month before the deadline.
 Full

 2. A narrative, no longer than three pages, including: